 Three student-assistents from Leiden University will do the brunt of the streaming.
 Get to know them below!

 Eva ‘evaporaptor’ Kruijt (24) (@evaporaptor) is a student of the ResMA Arts, Literature and Media at Leiden University.
 Her hobbies include sport climbing and all manner of board/video games, and her research focuses on cultural studies, game studies and feminist theory.
 Her streams will revolve around the historical tales that are most often told, to find out to what extent these are historically accurate and to discuss what is missing from them.
-She starts with a series on pirates, Streaming on the Seven Seas, which you can see on Fridays at 14:00!
+Eva streams on Thursday, at 18:30 CET!

 Sophie ‘sp_ace’ Paauw (21) is an Archaeology student from Leiden University.
 She interests herself in Maritime Archaeology and video games (of course).
 She’ll be Streaming the Past in her series Stealthing Through History, where she’ll play through all (!)
 Assassin’s Creed game in chronological order!
-Her voyage starts with Assassin’s Creed: Odyssey, every Wednesday at 14:00 CEST!
+Sophie streams each Friday, 18:30 CET!